 - Nausea and vomiting in advanced cancer

 In patients with advanced cancer, nausea and vomiting may become chronic – not related to chemotherapy.
-The nausea may be related to other drugs taken to relieve pain or depression, or it may be the direct result of a brain or colon tumor.
+Nausea may be related to other drugs taken to relieve pain or depression, or it may be the direct result of a brain or a colon tumor.
 People with advanced cancer may also experience constipation, abnormal levels of substances in the blood, dehydration, and stomach ulcers – all conditions that can contribute to nausea and vomiting.

 The brain controls nausea and vomiting.
 Nausea is controlled by autonomic nerves, which control involuntary bodily functions such as heartbeat and breathing.
 Various irritants such as smells, taste, anxiety, pain, motion, or digestive chemicals can trigger a vomiting center in the brain to initiate vomiting as a reflex.
 Many factors influence whether a person will experience nausea and vomiting.
 Some chemotherapy drugs are more likely to cause reactions than others.
 Females and persons under the age of 50 are more likely to experience nausea and vomiting.
 People who are prone to motion sickness or anxiety are more likely to react to chemotherapy with nausea and vomiting.